Cubie87/cubie87.github.io/posts/2024-a1708/repair.md

 ### PP busses

-Utilising online resources and a multimeter, when plugged in, `PP3V3_G3H` is present on the USB C port farther away from the hinge, but the USB controller closer to the hinge seems to be boot looping at the voltage level.
+Utilising online resources (mostly Louis Rossmann) and a multimeter, when plugged in, `PP3V3_G3H` is present on the USB C port farther away from the hinge, but the USB controller closer to the hinge seems to be boot looping at the voltage level.

 However, `PPBUS_G3H/PPVBAT_G3H_CHGR_REG` is not present.
 Measuring resistance shows that there is a 1.4 Ohm short to ground on the rail somewhere.
 I'm unsure whether or not it's before or after the fuse (F7000), so it's been difficult to diagnose/troubleshoot.